kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 ### Nomenclature and Background

+In this GEP:

-In this GEP, we will use _out-of-cluster Gateway_ (OCG) to refer to a conformant implementation of Gateway API's `GATEWAY` profile that's running outside of the cluster.
-This would most commonly be a managed implementation from a cloud provider, but of course there are many other possibilities.
+1. We will use _out-of-cluster Gateway_ (OCG) to refer to a conformant implementation of Gateway API's `GATEWAY` profile that's running outside of the cluster.
+This would most commonly be a managed implementation from a cloud provider, but of course there are many other possibilities -- and in fact it's worth noting that anything we define here to support OCGs could also be used by workloads that run in-cluster but which, for whatever reason, can't be brought into the mesh in the mesh's usual way.

-We'll also distinguish between _mTLS meshes_, which rely on standard mTLS for secure communications including workload authentication, and _non-mTLS meshes_, which do anything else.
+2. We'll also distinguish between _mTLS meshes_, which rely on standard mTLS for secure communication (authentication, encryption, and integrity checking) between workloads, and _non-mTLS meshes_, which do anything else.
    We'll focus on mTLS meshes in this GEP; this isn't because of a desire to exclude non-mTLS meshes, but because we'll have enough trouble just wrangling the mTLS meshes!
 Supporting non-mTLS meshes will be a separate GEP.

+   **Note:** It's important to separate mTLS and HTTPS here.
+Saying that the mTLS meshes use mTLS for secure communication does not preclude them from using custom protocols on top of mTLS, and certainly does not mean that they must use only HTTPS.

-Finally, _authentication_ is the act of verifying the identity of some _principal_; what the principal actually is depends on context.
-For this GEP we will primarily be concerned with _workload authentication_ (also known as _east/west auth_), in which the principal is a workload.
-(For completeness' sake, in _user authentication_ AKA _N/S auth_, the principal is the human on whose behalf a piece of technology is acting.
-We're only concerned with it here in that meshed workloads can't trust what the OCG says about user authentication without successful workload auth of the OCG itself.)
+3. _Authentication_ is the act of verifying the identity of some _principal_;
+   what the principal actually is depends on context.
+For this GEP we will primarily be concerned with _workload authentication_, in which the principal is a workload, as opposed to _user authentication_, in which the principal is the human on whose behalf a piece of technology is acting.
+We expect that the OCG will handle user auth, but of course meshed workloads can't trust what the OCG says about the user unless the OCG successfully authenticates itself as a workload.

+   **Note:** A single workload will have only one identity, but in practice we often see a single identity being used for multiple workloads (both because multiple replicas of a single workload need to share the same identity, and because some low-security workloads may be grouped together under a single identity).

+4. Finally, we'll distinguish between _inbound_ and _outbound_ behaviors.

+   Inbound behaviors are those that are applied to a request _arriving_ at a given workload.
+Authorization and rate limiting are canonical examples of inbound behaviors.

+   Outbound behaviors are those that are applied to a request _leaving_ a given workload.
+Load balancing, retries, and circuit breakers are canonical examples of outbound behaviors.

 ## Goals